mad-lab-fau/mad-cookiecutter/python-setup-tips.md

 ### Installation (using pipx)

-This installs jupyterlab and the `ipymp` extension globally on your system.
+This installs jupyterlab and the `ipympl` extension globally on your system.
 See more information about `ipympl` below.

 ```